-Dr. Christopher Beh MBB Graduate Program Chair
+Dr. Christopher Beh

+MBB Graduate Program Chair

 Course Subject (eg. PSYC) MBB Number (eg. 810) 778 Units (eg. 4) 3 Course title (max.
-100 characters) Molecular Epidemiolog y of Infec - tious Dise ease Short title (for enrollment/transcript - max.
-30 characte rs) Molecul ar Epidem niology Course description for SFU Calendar (course descriptio "The purpose of this course is" If the grading basis is s Application of modern molecular meth emerging infectious diseases will be h • iological studie: s.
-Globally-relevant and Rationale for introduction of this course The creation of this course reflects the expansion of expertise and student interest in modern molecular techniques applied to the surveillance, prevention and treatment of globally-relevant infectious diseases.
-MBB and FHS have a long standing tradition of cross-listed courses that are taught by members of both units and that have an almost equal distribution of students from both units enrolled.
-Both Units support the creation of MBB 778 in order to cross-list this course with HSCI 778.
-Term of initial offering (eg. Fall 2019) Fall 2023 3 Course delivery (eg. 3 hrs/week for 13 weeks) 3 hrs/week for 13 weeks Frequency of offerings/year Once Estimated enrollment per offering 8 Equivalent courses (courses that replicates the content of this course to such an extent that students should not receive credit for both courses) MBB 478, HSCI 478, HSCI 778 - MBB 778 will be cross-listed with the HSCI equivalents.
+100 characters) Molecular Epidemiology of Infec tious Dise ease Short title (for enrollment/transcript - max.
+30 character Molecul ar Epidem niology Course description for SFU Calendar (course descriptio "The purpose of this course is" If the grading basis is sa Application of modern molecular meth emerging infectious diseases will be h • ological studies s.
+Globally-relevant and Rationale for introduction of this course The creation of this course reflects the expansion of expe prevention and treatment of globally-relevant infectious di MBB and FHS have a long standing tradition of cross-liste distribution of students from both units enrolled.
+Both Unit seases. ed courses that are tai ught by members of bo oth units and that have an almost equal Term of initial offering (eg. Fall 2019) Fall 2023 Course delivery (eg. 3 hrs/week for 13 weeks) 3 hrs/week for 13 weeks Frequency of offerings/year Once Estimated enrollment per offering 8 Equivalent courses (courses that replicates the content of this course to such an extent that students should not receive credit for both courses) MBB 478, HSCI 478, HSCI 778 - MBB 778 will be cross-listed with the HSCI equivalents.
 Prerequisite and/or Corequisite Criminal record check required?
-Yes if yes is sele cted, add this as prerec quisite Additional course fees?
-Yes VNO Campus where course will be taught 🖉 Burnaby 🔲 Surrey 🔤 Vancouver 🔤 Great Northern Way 🔤 Off campus Course Components 🗹 Lecture Seminar 🗆 Lab Independent Capstone Grading Basis Satisfactory/ U Insatisfactory In Progress / Complete Repeat for credit?
+Yes if yes is select Criminal record check required?
+Yes if yes is selected, add this as prerequisite Additional course fees?
+Yes Vo Campus where course will be taught ☑ Burnaby ☐ Surrey ☐ Vancouver ☐ Great Northern Way ☐ Off campus Course Components 🔽 Lecture Seminar 🗆 Lab 🗆 Independent 🗆 Capstone Grading Basis Letter grades Satisfactory/ U nsatisfactory In Progress / Complete Repeat for credit?
 Yes 🗹 No Total repeats allowed?
 Repeat within a term?
-Yes No Required course?
-Yes No Final exam required?
+Yes No exam required?
 Yes No Capstone course?
 Yes No Combined with a undergrad course?
 Yes No If yes, identify which undergraduate course and the additional course requirements for graduate students: MBB 478; difference in grading.
 See course outlines with differences highlighted in yellow.